Bangalore itinerary: one day in Bangalore

 Why visit Bangalore

 Bangalore might lack any big tourist attractions, but it is a pleasant city to spend some time in.
-First of all, Bangalore is less chaotic and hectic as some other big Indian cities like Delhi.
+First of all, Bangalore is less chaotic and hectic as some other big Indian cities like Delhi or Jaipur.
 Second of all, Bangalore is a green city full of lush gardens and beautiful parks.
 At last, Bangalore’s higher elevation means a moderate climate.

 Bangalore is also a very dynamic city with a young population.
 As a result, the city has lots of trendy cafes, beer pubs and a great choice of restaurants.
 As Bangalore attracts people from all over India, you can find every regional cuisine there is.

 With a few historic sights and lots of culture and food, Bangalore is definitely worth a visit.
 In this post I will explain the best way to spend one day in Bangalore.

 Spending one day in Bangalore is enough to see the city’s attractions and include some of it’s best culinary experiences.
 Bangalore is a great city for those that love food.
 In this one day Bangalore itinerary I will focus mostly on South Indian cuisine, but you should know that in Bangalore you can get anything you want.